Achery, Aisne: Geography

 Achery is located some 20 km south by southeast of Saint-Quentin and 10 km north-east of Tergnier.
 The commune is on the Oise river which flows south forming the north-western border of the commune before flowing through the commune and continuing south.
 The tributary of the Oise, the Serre, forms the southern border of the commune before joining the Oise just south of Achery.
-The town of Achery is about 1.5 km directly south of Mayot on Highway D13 which passes through Achery south to Danizy.
-Other roads into the commune are the D643 (Rue Jules Lesage) west from the village to Travecy and also east (Rue Jean Moulin) to Anguilcourt-le-Sart.
-The Rue de Fort forms most of the northern border of the commune with various country roads forming most of the western border.
+The town of Achery is about 1.5 km directly south of Mayot on D 13 road which passes through Achery south to Danizy.
+Other roads into the commune are the D 643 (Rue Jules Lesage) west from the village to Travecy and also east (Rue Jean Moulin) to Anguilcourt-le-Sart.
+The Rue du Fort forms most of the northern border of the commune with various country roads forming most of the western border.

 Neighbouring communes and villages

-Some distance from the town there is a quarry and an old gunpowder factory.
+Some distance from the village there is a quarry and an old gunpowder factory.